usefulalgorithm/usefulalgorithm/README.md

 - _TIMESOFPERIL_, by Sleep Sinatra
 - _End of the Middle_, by Richard Dawson
 - _Hometown Girl_, by U.e., Ulla
-- _The Night Green Side of It_, by R.A.P.
-Ferreira, Kenny Segal
+- _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle

 </details>